PHILIPPINES

 Creating Buzz

 Since its early years, this brand has grown by acquiring other restaurants that specialize in such cuisines as Chinese and traditional American.
-In 2021, Jollibee Foods’ revenue reached 6.3 billion Philippine pesos (US$123 million).
-Philippine call centers and other outsourcing businesses have given consumers more money in their pockets, which they seem to want to spend on Big Yums and Chickenjoy.
+In 2024, Jollibee Foods’ annual revenue reached PHP 272 billion (Philippine pesos, US$4.65 billion).
+Philippine call centers and other outsourcing businesses have given consumers more money in their pockets, which they seem to want to spend on tasty dishes like Aloha Champ and Chickenjoy.

 Have a suggestion for this story?
 We’d love for you to submit it!